 teach children gratitude

-After that temper tantrum on Sunday, I sat down with my son and suggested an arts and crafts project 🧑🎨.
-I bought a big piece of white poster board.
-We decorated it with big rainbow letters 🎨 at the top, we titled it “Gratitude wall’.
-It hangs in our kitchen and we have filled it to the gills, each taking turns writing on it.
-It’s a daily reminder to take time to write, in words, the many many things we have to be grateful for.
+After that temper tantrum on the field, we came home and I was just… stuck.
+I didn’t know what to do.
+So I grabbed a big piece of poster board and suggested an arts and crafts project.
+We decorated it with big, messy rainbow letters at the top and called it our ā€œGratitude Wall.ā€ It’s hanging in our kitchen, and we’ve been filling it to the gills, each taking turns writing on it.
+It’s just a daily, visual reminder to stop for a second and actually write down the many, many things we have to be grateful for.

 Happy Holidays,